Tencent/rapidjson/doc/schema.md

 ## Validation during parsing/serialization

-Differ to most JSON Schema validator implementations, RapidJSON provides a SAX-based schema validator.
+Unlike most JSON Schema validator implementations, RapidJSON provides a SAX-based schema validator.
 Therefore, you can parse a JSON from a stream while validating it on the fly.
 If the validator encounters a JSON value that invalidates the supplied schema, the parsing will be terminated immediately.
 This design is especially useful for parsing large JSON files.

 ### DOM parsing